This fall we will be launching WE NEED TO TALK ABOUT THIS, our new national talk series!

 Watch this space to learn more about This Magazine events in Vancouver, Calgary, Winnipeg, Halifax, Montreal, and Toronto.
 Each city will feature a different topic ranging from mental health to LGBTQ issues and include a diverse range of speakers.

 We can’t wait to visit your city!

-The Big Question: How can we make Canada’s media more diverse?
+The Big Question: “What can we do to make Canada’s media more diverse”

 TORONTO: September 27, 2018 @ 7 p.m., Glad Day Bookshop (499 Church Street)

 We Need to Talk About This: LGBTQ issues